Skip to Main Content

 • 4) Data with long-term value to be preserved by a curated facility for future generations for tens or hundreds of years.

-Long-term preservation refers to the fourth category.
+Long-term preservation refers to the 4th category.
 That is, data are preserved for more than 25 years.
-When creating your data, consider how long it will be retained.
-Also remember to check discipline-specific, funder-related, and publishers' data retention time length requirements.

 If you wish to sign up for the queue for DPS for Research Data, please contact openresearch@hanken.fi.